HewlettPackard/shs-docs/docs/portal/developer-portal/troubleshoot/cxi/cxi_healthcheck.md

 PCIe-correctable errors are expected and are only a concern when the correctable error rate exceeds the PCIe specification.
 Monitoring PCIe-correctable errors can be achieved in two ways:

 1. The HPE Slingshot 200 GbE NIC supports PCIe Advanced Error Reporting (AER).
 If the HPE Cray platform supports PCIe AER, each PCIe-correctable error generates a PCIe AER.
 PCIe AERs are logged depending on if the BIOS is configured for firmware or OS first error reporting.
 Querying firmware first error logs is platform-specific and outside the scope of this document.
 For OS first logging, built-in OS PCIe AER handling is used.
 With Linux, this results in a log to the kernel ring buffer and per-device software PCIe counters.
-For more information, see the *[Linux PCIe AER documentation](https://docs.kernel.org/PCI/pcieaer-howto.html)*.
+For more information, see the [Linux PCIe AER documentation](https://docs.kernel.org/PCI/pcieaer-howto.html#the-pci-express-advanced-error-reporting-driver-guide-howto).

-1. The CXI core actively monitors PCIe-correctable errors outside of any PCIe AER support, and it logs a message to the kernel ring buffer if the error rate exceeds PCIe specifications.
+2. The CXI core actively monitors PCIe-correctable errors outside of any PCIe AER support, and it logs a message to the kernel ring buffer if the error rate exceeds PCIe specifications.
 Such messages will have `cxi_core` and `PCIe error` in the same line.

 **Examples**:

-- cxi_core 0000:41:00.0: cxi0[hsn0]: C_EC_CRIT: C_PI_IPD_EXT error: pri_rbyp_abort (44)
+- `cxi_core 0000:41:00.0: cxi0[hsn0]: C_EC_CRIT: C_PI_IPD_EXT error: pri_rbyp_abort (44)`
-- cxi_core 0000:41:00.0: cxi0[hsn0]: C_EC_INFO: C_PI_EXT error: pri_rarb_xlat_rbyp_abort_error (35) (was first error at 1675485830:078202793)
+- `cxi_core 0000:41:00.0: cxi0[hsn0]: C_EC_INFO: C_PI_EXT error: pri_rarb_xlat_rbyp_abort_error (35) (was first error at 1675485830:078202793)`
-- cxi_core 0000:41:00.0: cxi0[hsn0]: C_EC_INFO: C_PI_ERR_INFO_RBYP 4009020000000000 080100cc4110004a 0000000000000000
+- `cxi_core 0000:41:00.0: cxi0[hsn0]: C_EC_INFO: C_PI_ERR_INFO_RBYP 4009020000000000 080100cc4110004a 0000000000000000`
-- cxi_core 0000:41:00.0: cxi0[hsn0]: C_EC_INFO: C_PI_EXT error: pri_rarb_xlat_rbyp_abort_error (35) (was first error at 1675485849:240059363)
+- `cxi_core 0000:41:00.0: cxi0[hsn0]: C_EC_INFO: C_PI_EXT error: pri_rarb_xlat_rbyp_abort_error (35) (was first error at 1675485849:240059363)`
-- cxi_core 0000:41:00.0: cxi0[hsn0]: C_EC_INFO: C_PI_ERR_INFO_RBYP 4009020000000000 000100654100004a 0000000000000000
+- `cxi_core 0000:41:00.0: cxi0[hsn0]: C_EC_INFO: C_PI_ERR_INFO_RBYP 4009020000000000 000100654100004a 0000000000000000`
-- cxi_core 0000:41:00.0: cxi0[hsn0]: C_EC_CRIT: C_PI_IPD_EXT error: pri_rbyp_abort (44)
+- `cxi_core 0000:41:00.0: cxi0[hsn0]: C_EC_CRIT: C_PI_IPD_EXT error: pri_rbyp_abort (44)`

 To disable the `pri_rarb_xlat_rbyp_abort_error` reporting, bit 35 needs to be set in the `sysfs CXI PI` error flags directory.
 The following is an example of this for cxi0:

 ```screen
 echo "c0000008,00000000" > /sys/class/cxi/cxi0/device/err_flgs_irqa/pi/no_print_mask
 ```

 To disable `pri_rbyp_abort` reporting, bit 44 needs to be set in `sysfs CXI PI IPD` error flags directory.
 The following is an example of this for cxi0:

 ```screen
 echo "00001000,00000000" > /sys/class/cxi/cxi0/device/err_flgs_irqa/pi_ipd/no_print_mask
 ```